aeyc/TDD-GoogleMaps/README.md

 the user's location and nearest city center the user's locaiton and the earth center the given location and the earth center

-Test cases are implemented in Java with Selenium, included in report.
+\nTest cases are implemented in Java with Selenium, included in report.